rbisdorff/Digraph3/docSphinx/tutorial.rst

     PR   Prestige     Occupational prestige (max)              PRA         2
    ==== ============ ======================================== =========== ========

-Alice is subjectively evaluating the attractiveness of the studies on a three level ordinal scale from 0 (weeak), 1 (fair) to 2 (good).
+Alice is subjectively evaluating the attractiveness of the studies on a three level ordinal scale from 0 (weak), 1 (fair) to 2 (good).
 Similarly, she is evaluating subjectively the respective professions on an ordinal scale from 0 (weak) to 10 (excellent).
 Considering the occupational prestige she looked up the SIOPS [20]_.
 For all the other evaluation data she looked up the the internet.

-The actual evaluations of Alice's potential study programms are gathered in a :py:class:`perfTabs.PerformanceTableau` object [21]_.
+The actual evaluations of Alice's potential study programs are gathered in a :py:class:`perfTabs.PerformanceTableau` object [21]_.

 .. code-block:: pycon
    :name: alicePerfTab